-Disclosure number Disclosure title Section in Annual Report Section in supplementary information on sustainability Explanation/omission GRI 102 - Gen eral Disclosures 102-1 Name of the organization Activities, brands, Organization and business model 102-2 products, and services Reportable segments Organization and 102-3 Location of headquarters • Production sites and 102-4 Location of operations R&D facilities 102-5 Ownership and legal form Organization and business model Covestro on the Capital Market The Covestro Group has been legally and financially independent since September 1, 2015.
-Covestro AG, the parent company of the Covestro Group, is head- quartered in Leverkusen (Germany), and has been listed on the German stock exchange since October 6, 2015.
-102-6 Markets served Reportable segments 102-7 Scale of the organization Production sites and R&D facilities Results of Operations, Financial Position, and Net Assets of the Covestro Group 102-8 Information on employees and other workers • Employees by division • Employee metrics in detail Around the world, Covestro has about 550 temporary employees, corresponding to approximately 3.2% of our workforce.
+Disclosure number Disclosure title Section in Annual Report Section in supplementary information on sustainability Explanation/omission GRI 102 - Gen eral Disclosures 102-1 Name of the organization Organization and business model 102-2 Activities, brands, products, and services Reportable segments 102-3 Location of headquarters Organization and business model 102-4 Location of operations Production sites and R&D facilities 102-5 Ownership and legal form Organization and business model Covestro on the Capital Market The Covestro Group has been legally and financially independent since September 1, 2015.
+Covestro AG, the parent company of the Covestro Group, is head-quartered in Leverkusen (Germany), and has been listed on the German stock exchange since October 6, 2015.
+102-6 Markets served Reportable segments - 102-7 Scale of the organization Production sites and R&D facilities Results of Operations, Financial Position, and Net Assets of the Covestro Group 102-8 Information on employees and other workers • Employees by division Employee metrics in detail Around the world, Covestro has about 550 temporary employees, corresponding to approximately 3.2% of our workforce.
 In addition, a number of people work for Covestro externally through contracts for work or service agreements.
 It is not possible to determine the precise number, since performance is defined via trades or in service-level agreements rather than by the number of people or the hours worked.
-102-9 Supply chain Procurement 102-10 Significant changes to the organization and its supply chain Precautionary Principle or Procurement Sustainability in the Supply Chain Declaration on Corporate Governance Notes to the Consolidated Financial Statements of the Covestro Group - Scope of consolidation and investments Results of Operations, Financial Position, and Net Assets of the Covestro Group 102-11 approach Product Stewardship 102-12 External initiatives Social Responsibility 102-13 Membership of associations Stakeholder dialogue 100.14 Statement from senior - Foroword 102-14 decision-maker Values, principles, standards, and norms of behavior Foreword Corporate policies Corporate values and corporate culture Declaration on Corporate Governance Compliance Corporate commitments 102-17 Mechanisms for advice and concerns about ethics • Compliance
+102-9 Supply chain Procurement 102-10 Significant changes to the organization and its supply chain Precautionary Principle or Procurement Sustainability in the Supply Chain Declaration on Corporate Governance Notes to the Consolidated Financial Statements of the Covestro Group - Scope of consolidation and investments Results of Operations, Financial Position, and Net Assets of the Covestro Group 102-11 approach Product Stewardship 102-12 External initiatives Membership of Social Responsibility Challana da a l' 102-13 associations Statement from senior · Stakeholder dialogue 102-14 decision-maker • Foreword 102-16 Values, principles, standards, and norms of behavior Mechanisms for advice Corporate policies Corporate values and corporate culture Declaration on Corporate Governance Compliance Corporate commitments 102-17 and concerns about ethics • Compliance